Skip to main content

 Solana Program Analysis Pipeline

 Solana programs execute as eBPF (extended Berkeley Packet Filter) bytecode, a register-based architecture fundamentally different from the EVM’s stack machine.
-Security analysis of Solana programs requires a purpose-built pipeline that understands eBPF binary format, Solana’s account model, Cross-Program Invocation (CPI) semantics, and Anchor framework patterns.
+Security analysis of Solana programs requires a purpose-built pipeline that understands eBPF binary format, Solana’s account model, Cross-Program Invocation (CPI) semantics, and common account-validation framework patterns.
 EVM analysis tools do not transfer—the vulnerability classes are different, the execution model is different, and the binary format is different.

 Solana’s Distinct Security Model